bertrandXipi/archetype-devkit-practice/README.md

 6.  **Start experimenting:** Once components are installed, begin exploring the `reference-theme`, try modifying existing components in `reference-components`, or create your own following the guides in the "Getting Started" section of the Devkit documentation.

+## Learning Logbook

+Detailed progress, challenges overcome, and insights gained during the learning process are documented in daily entries within the [/logs](/logs) directory.
+Each file is named using the `YYYY-MM-DD` format.

 ## Contributing

 As this is a personal practice repository, contributions are not expected.
 However, if you have any suggestions or feedback, feel free to open an issue.